 Who will help if my child is struggling or needs extra help?

 Your child’s teacher is available to provide support online or in-person by appointment.
-Additionally, Cyber Academy students are invited to participate in all school groups, including Homework Club.
+Additionally, DCA students are invited to participate in all school groups, including Homework Club.

 Will you provide a device for my child?